rinkusahani2121/MasterPractical/README.md

  - Google Chrome
  - Microsoft Edge.

- ## pending
+ ## What is Pending
-- Dynamically funcnality of add to card
+- Dynamically Functionality of add to card
 - variant Selection